Church of the Papal Mainframe: Reception and analysis

 The Church's role within the series has been considered a satire of the actual Church of England.
-Bleeding Cool's Adi Tantimedh described them as such, as instead of being portrayed as being progressive like the Church is commonly known, they are instead portrayed as "trigger-happy jerks... driven by fear and blind obedience."
+Bleeding Cools Adi Tantimedh described them as such, as instead of being portrayed as being progressive like the Church is commonly known, they are instead portrayed as "trigger-happy jerks... driven by fear and blind obedience."
 Marcus K Harmes, writing in the book Religion and Doctor Who: Time and Relative Dimensions in Faith, stated that the Church's depiction in the far future gave a highly positive interpretation of the Church's continued existence compared to other interpretations in science fiction media, showing it was still alive, but at the cost of its status as a religious institution due to typical clerical terms now being associated with a militarised Church.

 Andrew Crome, writing in the Journal of Popular Television, states that the Church's role in the series is atypical of usual adaptations of religion in television, as usually shows adapting religion depict it under a secularist lens, while others depict it as succumbing to the changes of society, indicating its decline in contemporary British culture.
 Crome thus states that the Church's use depicts a futuristic nostalgia in the show's fictional universe, while out of universe, helps with the show's worldwide marketing, as the use of nostalgia aids in the idea of Doctor Who being "heritage television".
 Harmes, writing in the journal St. Mark's Review, stated that the series' depiction of Anglicanism was at odds with usual depictions in science fiction media and with prior depictions of the church set in the present day, with the Church of the Papal Mainframe notably being more progressive with its viewpoints via having a woman as its leader and several gay men present in its clergy.
 He stated that this progressive acceptance in the far future showed that, for the church to survive into the future, it has to address controversies regarding these topics in the present day.

 Karma Waltonen, also writing in the book Religion and Doctor Who: Time and Relative Dimensions in Faith, stated that the Silence's corruption of usual religious belief within those who were members of the Church posed moral questions over whether their reprehensible actions were justified under self-defence, and whether or not those who follow a religion, knowing of the religion's end, should perform morally questionable actions to prevent that end.
 Harmes stated that the Silence led by Kovarian were inherently representative of apocalyptic doomsday groups, with the Doctor's lack of comprehension and failure to understand the Silence while reasoning with them only further reinforcing the group's own beliefs, which Harmes stated was emblematic of real-world cult leader David Koresh's cult.
-Writing for the book Doctor Who and Science: Essays on Ideas, Identities and Ideologies in the Series, Kristine Larsen cited Kovarian's, relation to religion and faith to represent a corruption of traditional family values and sacred boundaries.
+Writing for the book Doctor Who and Science: Essays on Ideas, Identities and Ideologies in the Series, Kristine Larsen cited Kovarian's relation to religion and faith to represent a corruption of traditional family values and sacred boundaries.